ENS210 - Fall 2025

 If you miss the objection period, you won’t be given a second chance to see your exam papers.

-The grading will be based on the class performance.
+The letter grading will be based on the class performance.
 Curve-based grading will be applied.

 There will be no extra homework/project to increase grades at the end of semester.
 This is not negotiable.